Strategic Response of News Publishers to Generative AI: The Effect of Blocking GenAI Crawlers on Publisher Traffic

-To document this behavior, we use historical \textit{robots.txt} snapshots from the HTTP Archive.
+We use historical \textit{robots.txt} snapshots from the HTTP Archive for the analysis.
 We code a publisher as blocking a given GenAI bot if its \textit{robots.txt} contains an explicit \texttt{Disallow} directive for that bot’s user agent (Table \ref{tab:genai_bot}).
 Most user agents correspond to official crawlers documented by the vendors; we supplement these with a small set of widely used user agents observed frequently in \textit{robots.txt} files.
 Figure~\ref{fig:genai_bot_blocking} plots the fraction of websites that disallow GenAI bots over time.

 Publishers begin blocking GenAI crawlers as early as mid-2023, with staggered adoption thereafter.
-OpenAI-related crawlers are blocked first, followed by Anthropic, Perplexity, Cohere, and others.
-Roughly 80\% of publishers in our sample block an OpenAI-related crawler at some point.
-News publishers also exhibit substantially higher GenAI bot blocking rates than both other domains in the information sector and domains in sectors such as retail.
-Figure \ref{fig:blocking_groups} shows blocking ratios for lower-traffic publishers and retailers.
+OpenAI-related crawlers are blocked first, followed by Anthropic, Perplexity, and others.
+Roughly 75\% of publishers in our sample block an OpenAI-related crawler at some point.
+News publishers also exhibit substantially higher GenAI bot blocking rates compared with other domains in the information sector, and compared with domains in other sectors such as retail.
+Figure \ref{fig:blocking_groups} in the Appendix shows blocking ratios for lower-traffic publishers and retailers.
 The blocking ratio among the top 500 news publishing websites is below 60\%, whereas it is below 10\% among the top retailers.